johnnovak/twyg/doc/README.md

 Note that the copying of example images is accomplished by a separate make subtask, as opposed to letting Sphinx copy them as referenced static files.
-This is for speed reasons -- copying 24 megabytes of static data takes a bit too long for my taste.
+This is for speed reasons — copying 24 megabytes of static data takes a bit too long for my taste.
 This way you can just hit `make dirhtml` to regenerate the documentation quickly.

-To watch Sass file changes (generates CSS automatically into the build dir when a change is detected -- useful when making tweaks to the Sass files):
+To watch Sass file changes (generates the CSS automatically into the build dir when a Sass change is detected):

     make watch_css